Ricardinho (footballer, born September 1989)

-Ricardo Cavalcante Mendes (born September 4, 1989), or simply Ricardinho, is a Brazilian footballer who plays as a striker or left winger for Sheriff Tiraspol.
+Ricardo Cavalcante Mendes (born 4 September 1989), or simply Ricardinho, is a Brazilian professional footballer who plays as a forward or left winger for Rio Branco.

 Club career

 Górnik Łęczna

-In February 2011, he was loaned to Górnik Łęczna on a half-year deal.
+In February 2011, Ricardinho was loaned to Bogdanka Łęczna on a half-year deal.

 Sheriff Tiraspol

-Ricardinho joined Sheriff Tiraspol on 1 July 2013, for a fee of 350,000 euros.
+Ricardinho joined Sheriff Tiraspol on 1 July 2013, for a fee of €350,000.
 During the first half of the 2014–15 Moldovan National Division season, Ricardinho scored 11 goals in 14 games, but, due to the withdrawal of Veris Chișinău and Costuleni from the league, Ricardinho's goals against these teams were canceled.
 As a result, 2 goals were stripped off from Ricardinho's total goal tally.